dotnet/docs/docs/standard/serialization/binaryformatter-migration-guide/choose-a-serializer.md

 There is no drop-in replacement for BinaryFormatter, but there are several serializers recommended for serializing .NET types.
 Regardless of which serializer you choose, changes will be needed for integration with the new serializer.
 During these migrations, it's important to consider the trade-offs between coercing the new serializer to handle existing types with as few changes as possible vs. refactoring types to enable idiomatic serialization with the chosen serializer.
 Once a serializer is chosen, its documentation should be studied for best practices.

 If a binary serialization format is not a requirement, you can consider using JSON or XML serialization formats.
+These serializers are included in .NET and are officially supported.

 1. JSON using [System.Text.Json](./migrate-to-system-text-json.md)
 2. XML using [`System.Runtime.Serialization.DataContractSerializer`](./migrate-to-datacontractserializer.md)

-The .NET open-source ecosystem provides many great binary serializers.
-If a compact binary representation is important for your scenarios, the following serialization formats and serializers are recommended:
+If a compact binary representation is important for your scenarios, the following serialization formats and open-source serializers are recommended:

 1. [MessagePack](https://msgpack.org/) using [MessagePack for C#](./migrate-to-messagepack.md)
 2. [Protocol Buffers](https://protobuf.dev/) using [protobuf-net](./migrate-to-protobuf-net.md)